 In order to mitigate any issues with your computer and online assessments, it is very important that you take the "Practice Quiz" from each computer you will be using to take your graded quizzes and exams.
-It is your responsibility to make sure your computer meets the minimum hardware requirementsLinks to an external site..
+It is your responsibility to make sure your computer meets the minimum https://prescription.org/

 Assessments in this course are not compatible with mobile devices and should not be taken through a mobile phone or a tablet.
-If you need further assistance please contact FIU Online Support ServicesLinks to an external site.
+If you need further assistance please contact FIU Online Support ServicesLinks to an external site..